alexandertrefz/essence/src/stdlib/README.md

 live in `src/enricher/primitives.ts`, and `__print`, the one native Function with no Namespace to live in, in `src/enricher/types/NativeFunctions.ts`.

+About half of the declared Method entries are also IMPLEMENTED here, in Essence; the rest bind to `src/rewriter/__internal/`.
+What stays native is a deliberate line, not a backlog: the primitives everything else is composed from (`Boolean.negate`/`is`/`and`/`or`, integer and rational arithmetic, same-kind `compareTo`), the JavaScript intrinsics Essence has no expression for (`String.uppercased`, the trim Methods, `Record`'s reflective Methods, `String.compareTo` — there is no way to name a character's code point), and the iteration primitives the rest rest on (`List.reduce`, `itemAt`, `slice`, `keepEvery`, `append(contentsOf:)`, `static of`, `String.splitOn`).

+Two Methods are native for reasons worth reading before assuming otherwise:
+`String.replaceEvery`, because on the EMPTY part `replaceAll` inserts at UTF-16 code-unit boundaries — between the two surrogate halves of an emoji — a position Essence cannot name; and `List.is`, because the pairwise form trips an infinite recursion in generic inference (the repro is at the declaration).

+**`src/tests/stdlibGolden.spec.ts` is the net.** `testFiles/StdlibExhaustive.es`
+calls every declared Method across its edge cases and its output is diffed against a checked-in capture.
+Never regenerate that capture to make a test pass — a changed value means a body is wrong.

 ## `declarations { … }`

 Each file opens with `declarations { … }` rather than `implementation { … }`.